SingularityKChen/dl_accelerator/README.md

 #### Some Differences

 The original one use CSC format, but I changed it for convenience.
-More details can be found [later](#Compressed-Sparse-Column-Data-Format)
+More details can be found [later](#Compressed-Sparse-Column-Data-Format).

 #### ProcessingElementControl